McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 Character casing is relevant!

-- the `name` setting in your `config.toml` must match the key (that needs to be prefixed with a `has`) you used for the store in your `layouts/shortcodes/myshortcode.html`.
+- the `name` setting in your `hugo.toml` must match the key (that needs to be prefixed with a `has`) you used for the store in your `layouts/shortcodes/myshortcode.html`.
-- the key on `params.relearn.dependencies` in your `config.toml` must match the base file name of your loader file.
+- the key on `params.relearn.dependencies` in your `hugo.toml` must match the base file name of your loader file.

 See the `math`, `mermaid` and `openapi` shortcodes for examples.

 ## Output Formats

 Certain parts of the theme can be changed for support of your own [output formats](https://gohugo.io/templates/output-formats/).
-Eg. if you define a new output format `PLAINTEXT` in your `config.toml`, you can add a file `layouts/partials/header.plaintext.html` to change the way, the page header should look like for that output format.
+Eg. if you define a new output format `PLAINTEXT` in your `hugo.toml`, you can add a file `layouts/partials/header.plaintext.html` to change the way, the page header should look like for that output format.

 ## React to Variant Switches in JavaScript